isomorphic-software/smartclient-docs/classes/Canvas.md

  });

 ```
 The above will create a canvas with contents `hello Bob`.
-You can add, remove, and change values in the dynamicContentsVars object literal, just call `markForRedraw()` on the canvas to have the dynamic contents template re-evaluated.
+You can add, remove, and change values in the dynamicContentsVars object literal, just call `markForRedraw()` on the canvas to have the dynamicContents template re-evaluated.

 Note that `this` is always available inside a dynamic contents string and points to the canvas instance containing the dynamic contents.

-Used only if [Canvas.dynamicContents](#attr-canvasdynamiccontents) is set to `true`.
+Used only if [Canvas.dynamicContents](#attr-canvasdynamiccontents) : true has been set.

 ### See Also